zyllio/zyllio-sdk/README.md

 A component or an action may need to access the property values.
 For instance, a component may need to get the Table assigned by the Zyllio Studio user

-- Component: use `zySdk.services.factory` to retrieve property values
+- Component: use `zySdk.services.component` to retrieve property values
 - Actions: use `properties` argument passed to execute method

 ```typescript